bluetoother/ble-shepherd/README.md

         | name     | String   | required  | characteristic name |
         (Note: Make sure that your `name` and `uuid` won't conflict with a public Service or a registered Service.)

     * If `type === 'characteristic'`, `regObjs` should be given with an array of the _Characteristic information object_.
-Each entry is an object with properties shown in the table:
+Each entry in this array should be an object with properties shown in the table:

         | Property | Type   | Mandatory | Description                    |
         |----------|--------|-----------|--------------------------------|